Baagsma/PBQA/examples/README.md

 Now, the LLM will only receive examples tagged as feedback, which can be useful for providing specific examples to the LLM.
 Note that since `feedback` is not defined in the pattern file as a component, it will not be included in the response.

 Besides queries to the LLM, filters are also used to retrieve examples from the database.
 The `db.query()` method is used to retrieve entries from the database based on the semantic similarity to the provided `input`.
 The `db.where()` method is used to retrieve entries based on the provided filters.
 Both methods use the same filtering syntax as the `llm.ask()` method, being passed as keyword arguments.

+By default the `db.where()` method returns the entries in the order they were added to the database, with the most recent entry being the last one.
+Optionally, the `order_by` parameter can be used to specify a different field to order the entries by and the `order_direction` parameter to specify the order direction ("asc" or "desc").